raspicamplayer/camplayer/README.md

 ## Installation

-The instruction below assume you are running a recent Raspbian Buster Lite build.
+The instruction below assume you are running a recent Raspberry Pi OS Lite build.

 Add the following lines to '/boot/config.txt':
 ```